pablo-abc/felte/README.md

 Felte supports the usage of nested objects for forms by setting the name of an input to the format of `object.prop`.
 It supports multiple levels.
 The behaviour is the same as previously explained, taking the default values from the `value` and/or `checked` attributes when appropriate.

-Again, be mindful of the fact that `data` will be undefined until the form element loads.

 ```html
 <form use:form>
   <input name="account.email">